-Overalls, boots, calculator, pencil, ruler, pen and access to a computer and printer.
+Calculator, pencil, ruler, pen and access to a computer and printer.

 Good key skills and organisation are vital if students are to cope with this course.
+They will have to work independently at home on their Unit 3 client house specification drawings and conceptual ideas.

-25% external and 75% internal
+25% external and 75% Continuous assessment internal.